I'm interested in alternative solutions to common problems, and float tanks are one remedy I can recommend – with caution!

 How Quickly Should You get Inside the Float Tank?

 At my local float centre, they give you around 5 minutes to get yourself float ready - which includes showering yourself down before you step into the tank.
 It’s good float etiquette to shower right before you float as it will remove any residue from things like moisturisers and deodorants which would otherwise muck up the tank.
-But in those 5 minutes you have to unpack yourself, strip down, change if you haven’t already got your swimming costume on (if you’re wearing one!).
+But in those five minutes, you have to unpack yourself, strip down, change if you haven’t already got your swimming costume on (if you’re wearing one!).
 I like to brush through my hair too (it’s really long).
-Those are the shortest 5 minutes of my life, and before I know it, the intro music inside the tank starts to play - I'm on the clock and I haven't even taken off my shoes
+Those are the shortest five minutes of my life, and before I know it, the intro music inside the tank starts to play – I'm on the clock, and I haven't even taken off my shoes

 I had it in my head that I had to be in the tank the moment the music started (our centre plays calming, meditation style music for the first 10 minutes to relax you) but that music felt like a blaring siren sounding the alarm.
 I rushed, I floundered, I slipped, I splashed.
 I felt as far from zen-like calm getting into that tank as you can get.